 You don’t have to keep switching cards to take advantage of various 0% deals, and can avoid paying balance transfer fees

-Low interest cards tend to carry a significantly lower annual fee than regular cards – sometimes there’s no annual fee at all
+Low and 0% interest cards tend to carry a significantly lower annual fee than regular cards – sometimes there’s no annual fee at all

 If you usually pay off your bill in full every month, but think you might occasionally make a big purchase and need to carry over a balance, the level of interest you'll be charged will be relatively low